-Glenn and I were fortunate to meet each other at the right time.
-We were both starting to put all our efforts into building our businesses.
 Discovery, wireframes and mock-ups were concluded within one month.
-While Glenn was building his business with home shows and advertising through TV and radio, I did my best to get the URL, site built and hosted within 3 months from contract.
+While Glenn was building his business with home shows and advertising through TV and radio, I did my best to get the URL, site built and hosted within 3 months from our first meeting.

-I used Bootstrap's grid and customized to meet Glenn's established style and branding.
-Working on optimizing SEO and on Adwords has kept me busy and provided me with great learning experiences.
+We used Glenn's established style and branding, while working on optimizing SEO has kept me busy.
+I've spent a great deal of time in Google web developer tools and search console.
 My client's success is my success and I look forward to working with Glenn every step along the way.

-I joined Evansville Obedience Club in 2002, which conincidentally is when I created my first website to promote my dogs, JesseBae Dobermans.
-I took over this site in 2010 and re-designed it in 2012.
+Coincidentally, I joined Evansville Obedience Club in 2002, and later that year I created my first website, to promote my dogs.
+I took over the club's site in 2010.
 The color palate is based on the official club colors.
 Aside from the club's logo, I've created most of the graphics.
-This large site requires frequent updates for class schedules and trial information, etc.
+This large site requires frequent updates for class schedules, trials, and other events and information.

-The most recent change I've made in my designs is adopting the Bootstrap framework, and customizing it to best meet my clients' needs.
-This is a great option for providing "mobile first" sites that look great on every screen.
+The most recent change I've made in my websites is adopting the Bootstrap framework, and customizing it to best meet my clients' needs.
+This is a great option for providing "mobile first" sites that look pixel perfect on every screen.

 Most client's I've worked with have started with nothing and have had little to no website experience.
 I've provided them with support by:

 I do my best to treat my clients as I would want to be treated.
 My goal is to give you the best website possible to meet your style and your business goals.
 I'm happy to provide total care, and for clients who prefer more direct involvement I am glad to let them take as much control as they desire.